 Emirates Palace is more than just a hotel; it’s an experience and one of the must things to do in Abu Dhabi.
 If you can’t afford to stay there (rooms start from around 600€ a night, including your own butler), I highly recommend having lunch, tea time, or dinner there.
 I went the path of least resistance and booked a city tour that already included lunch at Emirates Palace (the price for the tour, incl. lunch, was around 150€).

 Lunch was from the buffet, and drinks were not included.
 My highlight was the sushi, one of the best Sushis I’ve ever had, and I’m still dreaming of the dessert buffet.
 I could have eaten my own weight in dessert if that would be something I could do.
 And for sure, I had to order the famous golden cappuccino.
 It costs around 14€ and comes with 24k gold flakes.
 I can’t say it was the best cappuccino I ever had, but it was an experience.
 And honestly, if you can order a golden cappuccino, then do it.

 4. Zaya Nurai Island

-Zaya Nurai Island is a private island a ten minute speedboat ride away from Abu Dhabi.
-A day pass cost around 100€ and I read somewhere that there are only around 30 day passes available per day, so booking in advance definitely makes sense.
-You can do that like I did it through myconcierge.
-Included in the day pass are food and beverages in the same amount of money as you paid for the day pass.
-Only what you consume on top of this, you have to pay extra.
-Pretty good deal in my opinion.
+Zaya Nurai Island is a private island, a ten-minute speedboat ride from Abu Dhabi.
+A day pass costs around 100€, and I read somewhere that only around 30-day passes are available per day, so booking in advance makes sense.
+You can do that like I did it through a concierge.
+The day pass includes food and beverages for the same amount of money as you paid for the day pass.
+You have to spend extra for only what you consume on top of this.
+Pretty good deal, in my opinion.

 6. Al Ain Camel Souq